The Europeans (2019 - 2029)

+In the decade to 2030, Van Bruggen and Hornstra will document 20 regions in Europe.
+Each period spent in one of these regions culminates with an exhibition and the launch of a publication of the same name in the place where the work was made.
 The photographer Henri Cartier-Bresson published his book Les Européens in 1955.
 He looked beyond nationalism or local customs in the individual countries.
-He sought evidence for a greater identity, a European parable shared by the people and the landscape.
 More than sixty years later, Hornstra and van Bruggen share this ambition.
 It’s time to come up with a new version of The Europeans.

 Chapter One: The Former Capital